The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Proof of Lemma and Theorem

 Conversely, let $\lambda$ be a non-zero linear functional of $M'$ and let $H$ be its kernel.
 Then $\overline{A}/H$ is described by the mapping $\phi_d(\blank,\blank)$ defined by \eqref{formal sum2}, which is the mapping associated with the derivation $d$ corresponding to $\lambda$.
 Clearly $d\neq 0$, since $\lambda \neq 0$.
 Therefore, by Theorem \ref{thm link}, the extension $V_d$ defined by $d$ is non-split.
 So, $\overline{A}$ is also $1$-non-split. \end{proof}

-\begin{lemma} The extension $\overline{A}$ admits $\neps$-points very well stabilized in $G$. \end{lemma} \begin{proof} As in the proof of Proposition \ref{lemma C}, the point represented by $(0, e_{n+1,1})$ is very well stabilized.
+\begin{lemma} The extension $\overline{A}$ admits $\neps$-points very well-stabilized in $G$. \end{lemma} \begin{proof} As in the proof of Proposition \ref{lemma C}, the point represented by $(0, e_{n+1,1})$ is very well-stabilized.
 This can be proved in just the same way as in the proof of Proposition \ref{lemma C}.
 For instance, in that proof we have shown that, for every derivation $d$, we have $\mathrm{Tr}(gd(g^{-1})e_{n+1,1}) = 0$ for every $g$ stabilizing $\langle e_{n+1,1}\rangle$.
-In particular, this holds for $d = d_\omega$ for every $\omega\in\Omega$, which is what we need to claim that this point is well stabilized. \end{proof}
+In particular, this holds for $d = d_\omega$ for every $\omega\in\Omega$, which is what we need to claim that this point is well-stabilized. \end{proof}

 \begin{corollary} The extension $\overline{A}$ hosts a $G$-cover of $\neps$. \end{corollary} \begin{proof} In view of Lemmas \ref{barA1} and \ref{barA2}, the conclusion follows from Theorem \ref{theo 1.5}. \end{proof}